Azure/azure-powershell/src/ResourceManager/ServiceBus/Commands.ServiceBus/help/Remove-AzureRmServiceBusNamespace.md

 # Remove-AzureRmServiceBusNamespace

 ## SYNOPSIS
-Removes the NameSpace from the provided ResourceGroup
+Removes the namespace from the specified resource group.

 ## SYNTAX